 Early Detection is Key

 It can be detected with regular Pap tests or Pap smear which we offer here at UrgentMED.
 Detecting cancer earlier increases the patient’s chance for proper treatment.
 If you have symptoms, be sure to make an appointment with your doctor, or stop by an UrgentMED center for testing.

 Treatments for cervical cancer include surgery (which is the main treatment), targeted therapy, radiation therapy, chemotherapy, or a combination.
 You and your doctor will discuss the best approach for you, depending on the size of the cancer and whether it has spread to other parts of the body.
 Your doctor will also take into consideration your age, along with other factors.

 This all points to the need for even more preventative measures.
 You can reduce your risk of developing cervical cancer by having screening tests and receiving a vaccine that protects against HPV infection: the HPC vaccine, which is safe and effective.
 And according to the Centers for Disease Control and Prevention (CDC), all children 11 or 12 years old, should get two shots, six to twelve months apart.
 The CDC also makes recommendations for all age ranges.

 Visit Us to Get on a Healthy Track

-Hopefully, this cleared up any misconceptions you may have had about cervical cancer.
+Hopefully, this cleared up any misconceptions you may have had.
 Be sure and visit an UrgentMED to get an HPC vaccine and other vaccinations, where you can also pick up prescribed and non-prescribed medications and medical supplies.The affordable clinics that make up UrgentMED network provide fast and affordable emergency care, and with 15 locations, we’re conveniently located near you.
 UrgentMED is the largest comprehensive urgent care network in Southern California.
 We look forward to helping you stay on a healthy track.